Cellular $E_k$-algebras: Homology and spectral sequences

-\begin{remark} Suppose that $f \colon \gR \to \gS$ is a morphism of cofibrant $\cO$-algebras, and that $\cO$, $\gR$, and $\gS$ satisfy the assumptions of Theorem \ref{thm:CanMultFiltSS} for conditional convergence.
+\begin{remark} Suppose that $f \colon \gR \to \gS$ is a morphism of cofibrant $\cO$-algebras, and that $\cO$, $\gR$, and $\gS$ satisfy the assumptions of Theorem \ref{thm:CanMultFiltSS} for strong convergence.
 If $f$ induces a homology equivalence

-then it induces an isomorphism between $E^1$-pages of the spectral sequence of that theorem (as $F^\cO_{\cO(1)}$ and $(-1)_*$ preserve homology equivalences).
-As these are half-page spectral sequences with entering differentials, and they both converge conditionally, by \cite[Theorem 7.2]{Boardman} it follows that $f \colon \gR \to \gS$ is a homology equivalence too.
+then it induces an isomorphism between $E^1$-pages of the spectral sequence of that theorem (as $F^\cO_{\cO(1)}$ and $(-1)_*$ preserve homology equivalences), so by \cite[Theorem 5.3]{Boardman} it follows that $f \colon \gR \to \gS$ is a homology equivalence too.
 This is related to Theorem 1.12 (c) of \cite{HarperHess}, which studies the case of $\cO$-algebras in modules over a commutative symmetric ring spectrum with the positive projective stable model structure and calls the canonical multiplicative filtration spectral sequence the ``homotopy completion spectral sequence.''
 We will study such questions in more detail, and by different methods, in Section \ref{sec:hurewicz-cw} (see especially Section \ref{sec:whitehead}). \end{remark}